CTU-Bern/presize/paper/paper.md

 the most common summary measures used in estimation-based clinical research.
 A limitation of the package is that it does not allow calculating the probability of a confidence interval, i.e. the probability that a future confidence interval will have at least the desired precision.
-This is closely related to the concept of power in hypothesis testing.
-Stating that the confidence interval around an expected value will exclude a certain value with a probability of 80% is equivalent to testing that value against the expected value with a power of 80%, i.e. both approaches will yield the same sample size.
-We do not regard it as sensible that an estimation-based approach is used for inference and therefore only implemented simple calculations that will on average yield a given precision.
+The functions currently return the average confidence interval width.
+In practice, 50% of trials will yield narrower CIs and 50% will yield wider CIs due to sampling variation.
+Providing a method to specify the coverage probability is one possible avenue for further development

 We often observe in our consulting activity that researchers try to implement a hypothesis-based approach into a project that is in fact purely descriptive.
 Reasons for this might be a lack of methodological understanding, but also a lack of appropriate